sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 1. Create a Facebook App follow the [step by step guide](http://www.wpembedfb.com/creating-a-facebook-app-the-step-by-step-guide/).
 1. Copy the App Id and App Secret to the “Embed Facebook” page under the Settings section.
 1. Change settings to your liking.
-1. Enjoy and tell someone !
+1. Enjoy and tell someone!

 == Frequently Asked Questions ==